What Is Peripheral Artery Disease (PAD)?

 By the end of this guide, you will understand:

-- How PAD develops inside your arteries — and why it happens
+- How PAD develops inside the arteries

-- Which lifestyle changes may help improve blood circulation naturally
+- Lifestyle changes that improve blood circulation

 Global Epidemiology and Mortality